Rafe is a normal teenager from Boulder, Colorado. He plays soccer. He’s won skiing prizes. He likes to write.

 When I read this as a 15-year-old, I was a questioning cis girl who didn’t know much about the politics of the world.
 This time around I caught the little things like the use of “transgendered” and a couple of misogynistic comments.
 The first I can forgive because this published before the whole trans controversy, and the resulting education, blew up.
 I could also understand a lot more of Ben’s historical references, thanks to having finished my high school education.
 That’s guy’s humor is spot on.

 Must be in the name.

 But what hit this time was how there was no way I could fully understand the purpose of the plot when I first read this.
 Rafe hides that he’s gay when he goes to Natick because he wants to be one of the guys.
 When I read this in ninth grade, I understood this from a factual viewpoint rather than an emotional one.
 Now I know that when you’re gay like Rafe or trans like me, you’re a different kind of guy.
 You’re still a guy, but you’re different.

 Ultimately, Openly Straight ends with Rafe gaining some self-acceptance and self-confidence which is great to see in any LGBT+ book.
 I’m glad that I reread this because a little uplift is what I needed this Pride Month.
 Hopefully, others will find the same in this book.

 Final thought: This is one of the most underrated books I’ve ever read and loved.
-Please find a copy and read this and come talk to me about it so we can be friends.
+Please find a copy and read Openly Straight and come talk to me about it.
 Also, I’m not done reading it yet, but read Honestly Ben afterward because I can already tell it’s another beautiful book by Bill Konigsberg!